 The elective modules associated with the specialism in European Mission are only available in Summer School Mode.

-Option 1: Begin your MA in Mixed Mode this October
+Option 1: Begin your MA in Mixed Mode in the Spring

 Years 3 to 4